What grace period means

 That depends on several factors, including the type of insurance policy, your insurance company, where you live, and how you pay for your policy.

 Some states require insurance carriers to have a grace period to make it easier for consumers to maintain coverage.
-In Florida, insurance carriers are required to give policyholders an option that offers a grace period of no less than 30 days.
+Some states require insurance carriers to have a grace period to make it easier for consumers to maintain coverage.

-For us (in all states we serve to date – Florida, Louisiana, and California), an escrow-billed policy has a 50-day grace period after the effective date, but if the policyholder pays out of pocket, that grace period is 16 days after a missed payment.
+For us (in all states we serve to date – Florida, Louisiana, South Carolina, and Mississippi), an escrow-billed policy has a 50-day grace period after the effective date, but if the policyholder pays out of pocket, that grace period is 16 days after a missed payment.

 State governments have also mandated grace periods during unique circumstances.
 California, for example, enacted a 60 day grace period during the COVID-19 pandemic to give policyholders more time to make payments given the uncertain financial times.